numpy/numpy/doc/source/reference/random/index.rst

 ``seed``            removed        Use `SeedSequence.spawn`
 =================== ============== ============

-See :ref:`new-or-different` for more information
+See :ref:`new-or-different` for more information.

 Something like the following code can be used to support both ``RandomState`` and ``Generator``, with the understanding that the interfaces are slightly